 - Reduced more pollution that leads to asthma and other respiratory diseases.

-In June 2013, over forty 6 Wins organizations participated in the Bay Area’s Regional Education and Advocacy Day.
+In June 2013, over 40 organizations participated in the Bay Area’s Regional Education and Advocacy Day.
 We reached Metropolitan Transportation (MTC) Commissioners and Association of Bay Area Governments (ABAG) Executive Board members in their home districts across the region.
-This first-ever regional advocacy event had a major impact on the final July 2013 vote for Plan Bay Area.
+This first-ever regional advocacy event had a major impact on the final vote for Plan Bay Area.
 While MTC and ABAG did not adopt the EEJ scenario, they did pass three important amendments that are rooted in the EEJ.
-These amendments:
+These amendments were:

-- Commit MTC to adopt a comprehensive strategy to develop a regional funding program to increase local transit operations.
+- Committed MTC to adopt a comprehensive strategy to develop a regional funding program to increase local transit operations.

-- Move the One Bay Area Grant program, or OBAG, closer to the 6 Wins goal of tying regional funding and grants for transit-oriented development to the adoption of local anti-displacement measures and affordable housing production.
+- Moved the One Bay Area Grant (OBAG) program closer to the 6 Wins goal of tying regional funding and grants for transit-oriented development to the adoption of local anti-displacement measures and affordable housing production.

-The EEJ campaign showed concretely how community-identified policy needs create the best-performing regional plan for the environment, equity and jobs.
-The campaign will continue as the 6 Wins Network works to implement the amendments we won and advance local transit funding, land-use, and housing campaigns throughout the Bay Area.
+The EEJ campaign showed how community-identified policy needs create the best-performing regional plan for the environment, equity and jobs.
+The 6 Wins Network continues to implement the amendments we won and advance local transit funding, land-use, and housing campaigns at the regional level and locally throughout the Bay Area.